 While holding the skin in place slide the knife back and forth cutting the skin away from the Salmon.

-- Mix Honey Mustard & Soy Sauce together.
-1/4 cup of Soy Sauce to 1 tbsp of Honey Mustard
+- Mix Honey Mustard & Soy Sauce together. ¼ cup of Soy Sauce to 1 tablespoon of Honey Mustard